 I have a recipe that I got from a cookbook and with the many Char Sui recipes on the internet I was able to adapt the recipe to my liking.

-Sticky Chinese Barbecue
+Chinese Barbecue Pork (Char Siu)

 - ¼ cup honey